dart-lang/site-www/src/_guides/language/effective-dart/style.md

 ### PREFER using `lowerCamelCase` for constant names.

 In new code, use `lowerCamelCase` for constant variables, including enum values.
-In existing code that uses `SCREAMING_CAPS`, you may continue to use all caps to stay consistent.

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/style_good.dart (const-names)"?>